Pierpaolo Donati: Relational society

 Donati's sociology is oriented to show how a relational society is constantly emerging through a morphogenetic process.
 To him, society is not a space containing relations, but rather the very tissue of relations (society "is relation" and does not "!have relations").
 Relations are necessary, while their form is contingent.
 That’s why societies can take many different forms.
 They emerge as a ‘third’ in respect to the agents/actors (the ‘third’ is here understood as the Wechselwirkung according to Georg Simmel).

-To summarize.
 Any social formation is the emergent effect of reciprocal actions, reiterated over time by social actors/subjects occupying different positions in a societal configuration (system or social network).
 Society is any social formation generated by virtue of social mechanisms that are relational and reflexive.
 While the “Relational Subject” is characterized by personal reflexivity (as defined by Margaret Archer), the ‘relational society’ is characterized what Donati calls ‘relational reflexivity’, which is different in kind from the inner reflexivity of the individual.

 In other words, each and every society is characterized by a special relation’s form, what Donati calls ‘social molecule’.
 Modernity has its typical relational form (modern social molecule), and so it is equally for post-modernity (post-modern social molecule).
 Donati speaks of an after-modern society to indicate a relational society endowed with a new social molecule.
 The ‘relational society’ is described as a morphogenetic society.